W0799009/TarangsBookStore/TarangsBookStore/README.txt

 Starting Changes in Views.
 Copied and pasted the _ViewImport and _ViewStart to Customer Area.
 Added the correct path in _ViewStart.cshtml.
+Runn the application and got the expected result fin ally .
+Love the Experience.
+Added the area named it 'Admin'.
+Added view files in the Admin folder
+Deleted data and Model folders.
+Deleted the Controller Folder.
+Github update.
+Completed 2.1.4 successfully.

+End Time: 2022-11-09 12:28PM